 - International Sport Venues

-Members of NCAA’s Division I and the Atlantic Coast Conference, FSU’s Seminoles sports teams are a competitive force.
-The football team has three national championships under its belt, and always enjoys a good rivalry game with the University of Florida Gators.
-Florida State has had a number of graduates go on to the NFL, MLB, and other top positions in athletic franchises.
+FSU’s Seminoles sports teams are a competitive force.
+They are members of NCAA’s Division I and the Atlantic Coast Conference.
+The football team has three national championships under its belt.
+And students always enjoy a good rivalry game with the University of Florida Gators.
+FSU has had a number of graduates go on to the NFL, MLB, and other top positions in athletic franchises.